GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 **Attention: you are required to put all files in the exact locations and rename them exactly as described in this manual!**

 Part 1: Preprocessing
-1. Rename the four raster data files into the scheme "B02.jp2", ..., "B08.jp2".
+1. Rename the file with ...B04... in its name into "b04_Red.jp2" and the other one into "b08_NIR.jp2"
+2. Run "preprocess.bat" and
+3. Open the OSGeo4W Shell and navigate to the folder where the scripts are located
+4. Enter "preprocess.bat" and execute the command
-2. Run "preprocess_ndvi.bat" and keep an eye on the locations and names of the folders and files (take a look at <a href="data_structure.png">data_structure.png</a>)
+5. Keep an eye on the locations and names of the folders and files (take a look at <a href="data_structure.png">data_structure.png</a>)
+6. You can close the shell window

+Part 2: Analysis
+1. Open QGIS
+2. Navigate to the folder with the scripts and double-click on the model "fossgis22"
+3. Put in all required data (should be self explanatory) and specify the output folder as the folder where the scripts are located
+  - the raster bands are the two from the ./data/sentinel_2 folder
+5.

+---
+## Literature:

+NDVI and classification of NDVI-values: https://www.researchgate.net/publication/275030305_Evaluating_Multispectral_Images_and_Vegetation_Indices_for_Precision_Farming_Applications_from_UAV_Images